pablohpsilva/vuejs-component-style-guide/README.md

 ## Component event names

-Vue.js provides events scoped to the component it emits and they are named as the developers desires. `~Make this paragraph better`

 Vue.js provides all Vue handler functions and expressions are strictly bound to the ViewModel.
-The event names are flexible enough to be called whatever the developer likes.
-That can lead to some of the problems presented below.
+Each component events should follow a good naming style that will avoid issues during the development.
+See the **Why** below.

 ### Why?